 The CMA proposes that banks should cap unarranged overdraft fees.
 It’s thought that doing this can save customers £1 billion over five years.
 This cap would be very beneficial for lots of customers out there.
 Just look at some of the figures that were pointed out earlier.
 You have HSBC that charge around £30 max, and then RBS and Halifax that charge £100 max.
 There’s such a huge difference in scale; it’s not fair for everyone.
 The CMA also thinks that banks should alert customers before they go into their overdraft.
 Customers should get automatically signed up for text alerts to tell them when their balance is low.
 This helps them realise things are getting dangerous, and they can put a cap on their spending.
 They will be releasing a full report on their new proposal in August.
 Hopefully, this should give us more information on figures for the proposed cap, etc.

 At the moment, banks don’t alert customers and charge ridiculous fees.
 They punish loyal customers when there’s no need for it to happen.
 Banks made over a billion pounds in 2014 from unplanned overdraft fees; that’s astounding!
 Hopefully, more and more people are now aware that it’s a bad option for them.
 So, they can save money and get a payday loan instead.
 Until banks put a cap on their fees, there will be the payday loan vs overdraft decision for people considering emergency cash advances.
 It’s ironic how people look at payday lenders as the bad guys in the financial industry.
-Banks would often tell customers not to get a payday loan if they were in trouble.
+Banks would often tell customers not to get a quick loan for bad credit if they were in trouble.
 Now, the tables have turned, and banks are seen as the bad guys!